froden/dispatch.js/Readme.md

 Add a handler to respond to `path`.
 Any part of path starting with `:` is treated as a required paramenter, which will be a named property of an object passed as the first argument to the handler.
+Any part starting with `*` is treated as an optional parameter.
+You can have more than one optional parameter, but optional parameter(s) always have to be at the end of the path.

     dispatch.off([path | handler]);